iTwin/itwinjs-core/docs/bis/guide/other-topics/calculated-properties.md

 ## Cache mantained by a Domain library or Application logic

-Another approach to handle a calculated property involves creating it in a BIS schema and storing its calculated values in the BIS repository.
+Another approach to consider while handling a calculated property involves creating it in a BIS schema and storing its calculated values in the BIS repository.
 As a result, computed values - effectively cached values - can be queried via ECSQL and will be available via standard UX controls.

 However, the process of the actual calculation of property values needs careful analysis in order to make sure that the cached values do not become out-of-date.
 Typically it involves capturing the calculation logic in a location that every data-writer that can target the schema uses to write to it.
 The calculation logic will typically be part of a domain library if the involved schema is at one of the Standardized layers in BIS, and thus, it is expected to be shared.
 Or it will be part of the Application's logic if the calculated property is part of an Application schema.